 Can I substitute the almond and coconut flour for another one, like brown rice flour or a pre-made gluten-free flour blend?

-In general, almond flour and coconutt flour absorb liquid differently than standard flour mixes, so probably not.
+In general, almond flour and coconut flour absorb liquid differently than standard flour mixes, so probably not.
 Substitution might work with ratio adjustments, but I haven’t tested with other flours so I can’t offer any specific guidance.

 Many gluten-free cinnamon bread recipes call for xanthan gum.
 Why doesn’t yours?